yryrryyryrryyryryyryry/yryrryyryrryyryryyryry.github.io/_publications/LDP-for-cover-time.md

 pub: "Preprint"
 pub_date: "2025"
 abstract: >-
   We studied the large deviation principle for the cover time of random walk on torus in dimensions higher than 3.
-In particular, we derive sharp asymptotics in given phase, using the strong coupling developed in a recent work developed in [Prévost-Rodriguez-Sousi, arXiv:2309.03192].
+In particular, we derive sharp asymptotics in given phase, using the strong coupling developed in [Prévost-Rodriguez-Sousi, arXiv:2309.03192].
 cover: /assets/images/covers/cover1.jpg
 authors:
   - Xinyi Li